PARTHIB-DEB/Dj-Tailwind-Integration/README.md

   But they lack proper changes in CSS-reloading (What I have faced 🙂)

  🐎 That's why , without using those packadges , Let's manually create the environment.
 Believe me 🌝, that will be a more persistent alternative.

+ 🔥 Although There are two more ways - 1) Using PlayCDN or 2) Connecting Tailwind Server Via REST API (because here the frontend is part another project)

  💡 Let's see How we can build this configuration properly .